If you want to build an online shop on your WordPress site, you’ve probably looked into WooCommerce pricing.

 No matter which you choose, it should allow you to install both WordPress and WooCommerce.
 But if you select any of the plans under WooCommerce, it would come preinstalled with all the tools you’ll need to get up and running.

 Note that most hosting companies offer plans at a discounted rate.
-However, that amount can double or triple once your plan is renewed.
+However, that amount could increase when your plan is renewed.

-Tip: Since you’re looking to start an e-commerce site, you want to look for a hosting platform that offers SSL certification.
+Tip: When you start an ecommerce site, you want to look for a hosting platform that offers SSL certification.
 It’s an internet protocol that increases security while browsing the web.
 It’s a must-have for any online store.
-You see it in action whenever you encounter uniform resource locators (URLs) that start with HTTPS:// instead of HTTP:// (which is becoming less common).
+You see it whenever you encounter uniform resource locators (URLs) that start with HTTPS:// instead of HTTP://, which is becoming less common.

 You can’t launch a site without a domain name.

-There are web hosting plans that include one free domain.
-GoDaddy’s Economy web hosting plan provides this perk.
+There are web hosting plans that include 1 free domain.
+For example, GoDaddy’s Economy web hosting plan provides this perk.

 Domain names with common words or phrases can cost more than those that are unique.
-These expensive domains are referred to premium domains.
-According to A2 Hosting, reasons include:
+These expensive domains are referred to as premium domains.
+According to A2 Hosting, reasons include the following:

-- Length — Shorter domain names are easier to remember.
-That’s why they’re worth more.
+- Length — Shorter domain names are easier to remember, so they’re worth more.

-- Branding — If a domain name is suited for easy branding, its price will go up.
+- Branding — If a domain name is suited for easy branding, the price increases.

-- Keywords — If a domain name includes sought-after keywords, that will affect its price.
+- Keywords — If a domain name includes sought-after keywords, that also affects its price.

 According to NameCheap, registries (or companies that sell domain names at wholesale prices) set the price for registrars (companies that sell domains at retail).

-You also need to take into consideration how much the domain will retail when you renew your registration.
+You also need to consider that the domain price invariably goes up when you renew your registration.

 WooCommerce offers free and paid themes that work with their platform.

-You’ll want to pay attention to their Storefront theme, which is designed with online retailers in mind.
+The Storefront theme is designed with online retailers in mind.

-Storefront is free.
-But you’ll have to buy extensions to unlock some of its other features.
+Storefront is free; but like the WooCommerce pricing, you’ll have to buy extensions to unlock some of its other features.

-You can use third-party themes such as those from Theme Forest.
-There you can find themes that are sold for less than $50.
+You can also use third-party themes, such as those from Theme Forest.
+There you can find several WooCommerce themes that cost less than $50.

-As previously mentioned, the WooCommerce plug-in is free to install and has a number of basic features:
+The WooCommerce plug-in doesn’t cost anything to install and has a number of basic features, such as:

-- You can use it to add a store section to your site with no limit on how many products you can sell.
+- Add a store section to your site with no limit on how many products you can sell

-- There’s an option to add product variations such as size and color.
+- Add product variations such as size and color

-- You’re able to track product inventory, set your prices and categorize products.
+- Track product inventory, set prices and categorize products

-You will have to connect to a payment processing provider such as Square, PayPal or Stripe so customers can pay you through WooCommerce.
+However, it doesn’t process payments, so you’ll have to connect to a provider such as Square, PayPal or Stripe.

 This is on top of the transaction fees that each provider sets for its users.
-Square, PayPal and Stripe get 2.9% (plus 30 cents) per transaction.
+Square takes 2.6% (plus 10 cents) per transaction.
+PayPal and Stripe get 2.9% (plus 30 cents) per transaction.

 Your free WooCommerce plug-in comes with direct connections to United States Postal Service (USPS) and Canada Post.
 Using either service will mean spending cash on shipping fees.

-If you plan on using another shipping service such as United Parcel Service (UPS) or FedEx, you’ll need to buy extensions.
+If you plan on using another shipping service such as United Parcel Service (UPS) or FedEx, you might need to buy extensions.

-Note that buying a shipping method extension doesn’t mean you get features such as shipment tracking.
-That may require an additional cost.
+Note that buying a shipping method extension for WooCommerce doesn’t include features such as shipment tracking in the pricing; that might require an additional cost.

-WooCommerce comes with extensions for marketing as well.
-How much you spend on marketing extensions will depend on what integrations you need.
+WooCommerce comes with extensions for marketing, but determining the final cost will depend on what integrations you need.

-WooCommerce also sells social media extensions, though choices are limited at this time.
+WooCommerce also sells social media extensions, though choices are limited to Facebook, Pinterest and Instagram at this time.

-WooCommerce’s Facebook extension is free.
-This allows you to use the Facebook Ads extension and launch a store on your Facebook page.
+WooCommerce’s Facebook extension pricing?
+Free.
+It allows you to use the Facebook Ads extension and launch a store on your Facebook page.

-The Instagram and Pinterest extensions will cost you $29 and $79, respectively.
+The Instagram and Pinterest extensions for WooCommerce cost $79.

-The Share Your Purchase extension lets customers share their purchase on their social media accounts.
+The Share Your Purchase extension lets customers share their purchases on their social media accounts.
 It costs $29 to activate.